paulnov/stata-tex/README.md

 It's often necessary to produce an output table that doesn't fit any of the format provided by the standard tools outreg, esttab, etc..
 Some examples:
-- Showing p-values for differences of coefficients
+- Showing p-values for linear combinations of coefficients
 - Putting certain coefficients in bold
 - Putting different outcome variables in the same row of a regression table
 - Multi-panel tables with different formatting in each panel